hapax/hapax.github.io/assets/minimal-networks.md

 The procedure for finding leaves is illustrated in Figure 15.
 We start with an arbitrarily chosen node $C$, and calculate distances to all other nodes.
 The most distance node is $I$, which is indeed a leaf.
-Now counting from $I$, the most distance node is $J$, which is also a leaf.
+Measuring from $I$, the most distant node is $J$, which is also a leaf.

 ---